amardeepmsingh/bronze/_texts/georgia_douglas_johnson_bronze_1922.md

 The cycle of seasons, the tidals of man
 Revolve in the orb of an infinite plan.
 We move to the rhythm of ages long done,
-And each has his hour ó to dwell in the sun!
+And each has his hour ‚Äî to dwell in the sun!